lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 docker build --build-arg GITHUB_TOKEN=xxx -t my-docker-image:v1 .
 ```

-If your application doesn't require private gems, feel free to reduce all the lines injecting the `GITHUB_TOKEN` to the much simpler `RUN bundle install` command.
+If your application doesn't require private gems, you can reduce all the lines injecting the `GITHUB_TOKEN` to the much simpler `RUN bundle install` command.

 The code presented here can also be found on Github: <https://github.com/lipanski/ruby-dockerfile-example>.